aidc-toolkit/dev/README.md

 );
 ```

-ESLint requires the installation of the `eslint` package as a development dependency.
-Other development dependencies may
+ESLint requires the installation of the `eslint` and `jiti` packages as development dependencies.
+Other development
-be required if overriding or supplementing the core rules.
+dependencies may be required if overriding or supplementing the core rules.